Thomas Stanton Lambert: Irish War of Independence

 Lambert had formally left the East Lancashire Regiment in January 1919, as he had been confirmed in his appointment to command the 32nd Division.
-On 15 March he relinquished command of the division and became commander of a brigade, with the temporary rank of brigadier-general.
-He relinquished command of the brigade on 25 September 1919, though he retained the temporary rank of brigadier-general.
-He was promoted to the substantive rank of colonel on 13 October 1919 and the same month was granted command of the 13th Infantry Brigade which was stationed in Athlone, Ireland as part of the 5th Infantry Division.
-Lambert's temporary rank became that of colonel-commandant on 1 January 1921 as the army transitioned away from brigadier-generals.
+On 15 March he relinquished command of the division, along with his temporary major general's rank, reverting to his substantive rank of lieutenant colonel.
+On the same date he became commander of a brigade, and was granted the temporary rank of brigadier general.
+He relinquished command of the brigade on 25 September, though he managed to retain the temporary rank of brigadier general.
+He was promoted to the substantive rank of colonel on 13 October and the same month was granted command of the 13th Infantry Brigade, which was stationed in Athlone, Ireland, as part of the 5th Division.

+Lambert's temporary rank became that of colonel commandant on 1 January 1921 as the army transitioned away from brigadier generals.

-Assassination & Reprisals
+Assassination and reprisals

-In January 1919, the First Dáil, which was dominated by members of the Irish republican Sinn Fein political party, convened at Mansion House in Dublin and declared Ireland independent from both the United Kingdom and the British Empire.
+In January 1919, the First Dáil, which was dominated by members of the Irish republican Sinn Féin political party, convened at Mansion House in Dublin and declared Ireland independent from both the United Kingdom and the British Empire.
 This resulted in what is now called the Irish War of Independence, which was fought from 1919 to 1922.